Trump Homeland Security pick denies intelligence meddling

 It’s not yet clear when the committee will vote on Wolf, who also drew praise from Republican senators for sending agents to Portland, despite the opposition of local officials, and from members on both sides for the work of the thousands of law enforcement officers who work for DHS.

-Wolf also pushed back on a report issued by the Government Accountability Office that found that neither he nor his deputy, Ken Cuccinelli, are legally able to hold their positions because of a violation of the rules of succession, a finding that could jeopardize some agency actions on immigration and other matters.
+Wolf, who has been acting secretary since November, also pushed back on a report issued by the Government Accountability Office that found that neither he nor his deputy, Ken Cuccinelli, are legally able to hold their positions because of a violation of the order of succession, a finding that could jeopardize some agency actions on immigration and other matters.

 Wolf noted that DHS lawyers dispute the GAO finding, which he pointed out is non-binding in any case.
 “We will continue to operate as we have,” he said.